Adding Geometry

 • Note that rotation might not work correctly if the parent curve is rotated.

-• Cablerator 1.2.1 supports quick converting Decapped meshes from Hard Ops:
+• Cablerator 1.2.1 supports quickly converting decapped meshes from Hard Ops:

 Convert to Mesh Cable keys:

-• Original Curve Width (S): to remove or adjust the width of the original cable (if applicable);
+• Original Curve Width (S): removes or adjusts the width of the original cable (if applicable);

-• Relative Clones Offset (D): relative distance between meshes;
+• Relative Clones Offset (D): the relative distance between meshes;

-• Constant Clones Offset (E): distnace in units between meshes;
+• Constant Clones Offset (E): the distance in units between meshes;

 • Offset Cable (W): offsets the whole mesh cable along the curve;